is a Science Fiction

 He's also written several short stories set in the Honor Harrington

-setting, and will be the author of the upcoming Manticore Ascendant
+setting, and will be the co-author, with David Weber

 prequel series about the early days of the Royal Manticoran Navy.
 The introductory short story, "A Call to Arms", was published in the Beginnings